Skip to content

 Hwy-120 Entrance to Chinese Camp

-The Robert Orford Store – notice the Stone Wall.
+The Robert Orford Store – notice the stone wall.

-This Wall was likely Built by the Chinese.
+This wall was likely built by the Chinese.

 Rumor has it, these historical buildings are owned by an old lady who is unwilling to sell.
 It is a shame to see them slowly decay over time.

 Before you begin your day of exploring (assuming you follow my tracks), you should stop at the Chinese Camp Store and Tavern off of CA-120 at the entrance to Chinese Camp.
 The husband and wife proprietors know their history and will answer any questions you might have about the area.
 Besides stocking general camping/convenience items, they also sell hand-made blankets, old coins, small fossils, and indigenous rocks.
-(I had trouble accessing their website, but don’t worry, they are open for business!)

 They also have a lovely little garden with picnic tables and restrooms, open to the public.